DARK WATERS

 But whereas ‘Erin Brockovich’ is ultimately a feel-good story ‘Dark Waters’ is much less so.

-Haynes could of course chosen to focus on the legal successes of Bilott rather than the reality of what it is like to single-handedly take on a ruthless corporate behemoth.
+Haynes could of course have chosen to focus on Bilott's legal successes but instead we zoom in on the reality of what it is like to single-handedly take on a ruthless corporate behemoth.

 This makes for a less commercially attractive film maybe but also a more truthful one about corporate power.

-Ruffalo of course turns in a fine performance (when does he not?).
-It was nice to see Tim Robbins in a supporting role as Bilott’s boss.
+Ruffalo turns in a fine performance (when does he not?), and it's nice to see Tim Robbins in a supporting role as Bilott’s boss.
 Anne Hathaway is somewhat wasted as Bilott’s wife until a very effective scene with Robbins towards the end.

 Comments